Diego-Luna/Image-Processing-API/README.md

 I made a backend application that meets both challenges, plus if you don't have the images or folders, download them from the internet:

-- It gives us a jason with the information of 5 images in a small, medium, recorded and original format
+- It gives us a jason with the information of 5 images in a small, medium, big and original format

 ```
 http://localhost:3000/api/imgs/static
 ```

-- An EndPoint where you can request any of the 4 images in custom dimensions
+- An EndPoint where you can request any of the 5 images in custom dimensions

 ```
 http://localhost:3000/api/imgs/dinamic?filename=1&width=200&height=200